Expression of opinion cannot constitute contempt of court: Prashant Bhushan to SC

 The affidavit also raised objections related to procedures on taking up the contempt petition filed by one Mehak Maheshwari on July 21.

-Earlier, the Apex Court had issued notice to Bhushan and had also sought the assistance of Attorney General K K Venugopal.
+Earlier, the apex court had issued notice to Bhushan, and had also sought assistance of Attorney General K K Venugopal.

-While referring to the tweets by Bhushan, the Apex Court had said these statements are prima facie capable of "undermining the dignity and authority" of the institution of the Supreme Court in general and the office of Chief Justice of India in particular, in the eyes of the public at large.
+While referring to the tweets by Bhushan, the apex court had said these statements are prima facie capable of "undermining the dignity and authority" of the institution of the Supreme Court in general and the office of Chief Justice of India in particular, in the eyes of public at large.

+Recently, Bhushan filed a separate plea seeking recall of the show cause notice of July 22 order in the contempt proceeding initiated for his alleged contemptuous tweets against the judiciary.

+Simultaneously, Bhushan along with former Union Minister Arun Shourie and veteran journalist N Ram have also moved the Supreme Court challenging the constitutional validity of a legal provision, dealing with criminal contempt on the ground of scandalizing the court , saying it was violative freedom of speech and right to equality.